batmac/ccat/README.md

         indent: indent the text (with X:4 chars)
         j: JSON Re-indent (X:2 space-based)
         limit: a simple limiting fifo ( with X max size in bytes, for instance 'limit:1k')
+        maxbw: limit the bandwidth to the specified value (bytes per second)
         mimetype: detect mimetype
         pv: copy in to out, printing the total and the bandwidth (like pv) each X:1000 milliseconds on stderr
         sponge: soak all input before outputting it.